Close the Gap

-Most Australians enjoy one of the highest life expectancies of any country in the world.
-This is not true for Aboriginal and Torres Strait Islander people.
+Most Australians enjoy one of the highest life expectancies of any country in the world — but this is not true for Aboriginal and Torres Strait Islander people.

 Indigenous Australians can expect to live 10–17 years less than other Australians.
 Babies born to Aboriginal mothers die at more than twice the rate of other Australian babies, and Aboriginal and Torres Strait Islander people experience higher rates of preventable illness such as heart disease, kidney disease and diabetes.

 The mortality rates for Indigenous Australians is on par with some of the world’s most impoverished nations.
 The United Nations Report, The State of the World’s Indigenous Peoples (2009) indicated Australia and Nepal have the world’s worst life expectancy gaps between Indigenous and non-Indigenous people.

 Is this the Australia you want?
 With your help we aim to close this health gap and achieve Aboriginal and Torres Strait Islander health equality within a generation.

 The Close the Gap Coalition — a grouping of Indigenous and non-Indigenous health and community organisations — together with nearly 200,000 Australians is calling on governments to take real, measurable action to achieve Indigenous health equality by 2030.

 With your support, we are asking for:

 - The implementation and monitoring of a comprehensive National Action Plan (developed in partnership with Indigenous communities and health organisations)